(Almost) everything you need to bring on move-in day

 8. Cleaning supplies

 Living on your own means you have the extra responsibility of keeping your space tidy.
-Throw some cleaning and disinfecting products on your packing list...AND be sure to actually use them when you get here.
-Temple will keep common spaces in your residence hall clean, but you’re responsible for your own space.
+We recommend picking up some items to help with dusting, sweeping/vacuuming, disinfecting and the like.
+Temple will keep common spaces in your residence hall clean, but you’re responsible for cleaning your own room.

 9. Health items

-These could include your health insurance card, medications you may take, over-the-counter pain relief medicine such as Tylenol or Motrin, bandages and whatever else you may need.
+These could include your health insurance card, medications you may take, over-the-counter pain relief medicine, bandages and whatever else you may need.

-For more details about the move-in process, check out the full Fall 2023 Move-in Guide.
-We can’t wait to see you!
+For more details about the move-in process, check out the full Fall 2024 Move-in Guide.
+Can’t wait to see you!